Alexander-Petkovski/ExtraGraphAnalyst/README.md

 # ExtraGraphAnalyst

-A personal technical analysis tool for financial markets, built in C++ with a Win32/GDI+ GUI and Python embedded for all the heavy computation.
+A personal technical analysis tool for financial markets, built in C++ with a Win32/GDI+ GUI and Python embedded for all the heavy computation, also supporting Python scripting.
 It is early days for this project.
 It was built primarily as a custom tool for personal use and is not intended to be a polished production ready application.
 That said, the core loop works well and it is actively being developed.

 ---